medic/cht-docs/content/en/core/guides/android/development-setup.md

 ### Java

 Java 11+ needs to be installed.
-The CHT Gateway can be also compiled with Java 8, but you can use the same Java 11 used for the CHT Android apps.
-The `bin/` folder of the JDK must added in the `$PATH` environment variable, and it's recommended to have `$JAVA_HOME` pointing to the JDK folder as well.
+The `bin/` folder of the JDK must added into the `$PATH` environment variable, and it's recommended to have `$JAVA_HOME` pointing to the JDK folder as well.

 To install different versions of Java and without the need to have root permissions, checkout [Sdkman!](https://sdkman.io/), if you are familiar with tools like `nvm` or `rvm`, this tool is pretty much the same for Java, and the command takes care of adding the selected JDK to the `$PATH` variable and to set the `$JAVA_HOME` variable when switching across different versions.